-Smiling Hill Farm Dairy (Maine) glass milk bottle by StanPac: Painted with green & black Lead paint (33,600 ppm Lead, 90 is unsafe).
+Smiling Hill Farm Dairy (Maine) glass milk bottle by StanPac: Painted with green and black Lead paint (33,600 ppm Lead, 90 is unsafe)

 Lead paint on modern reusable milk bottles is a common problem.

-Related posts for those interested in more information:
+Related pieces for those interested in more information:

-Test results reported here on the Lead Safe Mama blog are accurate, replicable and science-based.
-One full set of XRF test results is always reported, however tests are done multiple times to confirm the results.
-Each set of test results reported is from a 60-second test unless otherwise noted.
+Test results reported here on Lead Safe Mama dot com are accurate, replicable, and science-based.
+A full set of XRF test results is always reported, however tests are conducted multiple times to confirm the results.
+Each set of results reported is from a 60-second test unless otherwise noted.

-When tested with an XRF instrument the 473 ml (1 pint) StanPac reusable glass milk bottle from Smiling Hill Farm’s dairy (in Scarborough, Maine) pictured here had the following readings:
+When tested with an XRF instrument, the 473 ml (1 pint) StanPac reusable glass milk bottle from Smiling Hill Farm’s dairy (in Scarborough, Maine) pictured here resulted in the following readings:

 On the black paint of the cow part of the design: